Kapoorlabs-CAPED/vollseg-napari/README.md

 [![PyPI version](https://img.shields.io/pypi/v/vollseg-napari.svg)](https://pypi.org/project/vollseg-napari)

 This project provides the [napari](https://napari.org/) plugin for [VollSeg](https://github.com/kapoorlab/vollseg), a deep learning based 2D and 3D segmentation tool for irregular shaped cells.
-StarDist has originally been developed (see [papers](http://conference.scipy.org/proceedings/scipy2021/varun_kapoor.html)) for the segmentation of densely packed membrane labelled cells in challenging images with low signal-to-noise ratios.
+VollSeg has originally been developed (see [papers](http://conference.scipy.org/proceedings/scipy2021/varun_kapoor.html)) for the segmentation of densely packed membrane labelled cells in challenging images with low signal-to-noise ratios.
 The plugin allows to apply pretrained and custom trained models from within napari.

 ## Installation & Usage

 Install the plugin with `pip install vollseg-napari` or from within napari via `Plugins > Install/Uninstall Package(s)…`.
-If you want GPU-accelerated prediction, please read the more detailed [installation instructions](https://github.com/kapoorlab/vollseg-napari#gpu_installation) for StarDist.
+If you want GPU-accelerated prediction, please read the more detailed [installation instructions](https://github.com/kapoorlab/vollseg-napari#gpu_installation) for VollSeg.

 You can activate the plugin in napari via `Plugins > VollSeg: VollSeg`.
 Example images for testing are provided via `File > Open Sample > VollSeg`.

 If you use this plugin for your research, please [cite us](http://conference.scipy.org/proceedings/scipy2021/varun_kapoor.html).